brohrer/academic_advisory/use_cases.md

 ## Customer service
 * **Request triage**: given request text and the customer's history with the company (purchases and previous communications) categorize the request by topic.

+## Cyber Security
+* **Privacy Preservance**
+* **Privacy Assurance**
+* **Intrusion Detection**
+* **Phishing Detection**

+### Relevant data sets
+* **[KDD CUP 99](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html)**: The task is to develop to detect network intrusions that protects a computer network from unauthorized users, including perhaps insiders.
+The intrusion detector learning task is to build a predictive model (i.e. a classifier) capable of distinguishing between _bad_ connections, called intrusions or attacks, and _good_ normal connections.
+The 1998 DARPA Intrusion Detection Evaluation Program was prepared and managed by MIT Lincoln Labs.
+The objective was to survey and evaluate research in intrusion detection.
+A standard set of data to be audited, which includes a wide variety of intrusions simulated in a military network environment, was provided.
+The 1999 KDD intrusion detection contest uses a version of this dataset.
+* **[NSL-KDD](https://www.unb.ca/cic/datasets/nsl.html)**: NSL-KDD is a data set suggested to solve some of the inherent problems of the KDD'99 data set.
+Although, this new version of the KDD data set still suffers from some of the problems discussed by McHugh and may not be a perfect representative of existing real networks, because of the lack of public data sets for network-based IDSs, the authors of this data set believe it still can be applied as an effective benchmark data set to help researchers compare different intrusion detection methods.
+Furthermore, the number of records in the NSL-KDD train and test sets are reasonable.
+This advantage makes it affordable to run the experiments on the complete set without the need to randomly select a small portion.
+Consequently, evaluation results of different research work will be consistent and comparable.
+* **[UNSW-NB15](https://www.unsw.adfa.edu.au/unsw-canberra-cyber/cybersecurity/ADFA-NB15-Datasets/)**: This data set is an advancement over the above-mentioned two data sets i.e. KDD CUP 99 and NSL-KDD.
+It captures more realistic features and way more instances than the other two.
+* **[Phishing Websites](https://archive.ics.uci.edu/ml/datasets/phishing+websites)**: In this dataset, the authors shed light on the important features that have proved to be sound and effective in predicting phishing websites.
+In addition, they proposed some new features.

 ## Economic development